BrandonTang89/CrowdfundingForSchools/README.md

 - Information about fees for both donors and schools
 - Information for admin users on onboarding
 - Method for user to see list of their donations
+- Email confirmation of donations
+    - Probably easiest done with firebase

 ### TO-DO (Hard)
 - Support for subscriptions rather than one-time donations